radanalyticsio/radanalyticsio.github.io/_applications/spring_sparkpi.md

 <h1 id="introduction">Introduction</h1>

-The spring-sparkpi application provides an example of how to combine the power of Apache Spark with the flexibility of the Java [Spring Boot framework](https://spring.io/) to create an HTTP microservice that will deliver an approximation of [Pi](https://en.wikipedia.org/wiki/Pi) on request.
+The spring-sparkpi application provides an example of how to combine the power of Apache Spark with the flexibility of the [Spring Boot framework](https://spring.io/) to create an HTTP microservice that will deliver an approximation of [Pi](https://en.wikipedia.org/wiki/Pi) on request.
 The core of the processing for this application is based directly